umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 On a deployment between Umbraco Cloud environments, all the `.uda` files in the `/data/revision` folder will get synced.
 For this project, this means that both the Development and the Live environments will have two `.uda` files for the Document Type – the only thing that’s different between the two files are the GUID since they were created in different environments.

 **NOTE**: This is when you will see an extraction error like the one shown in the beginning of this article.
+It is simply not possible to add types with the same alias in the database.

 ### Choosing the correct UDA file